RGKGithubAcc/RGK-Features/README.md

 + Aimbot
   + Target Specific Camera Aimbot (Will lock your camera on a player of your choice!)
   + Gyro Aimbot (Will rotate all your body to a specific player of your choice!)
-(Very good for takis and crabs!)
+(Very good for takis and crabs!) + Prediction and Custom Prediction Modifier
   + Takizawa Teleport (Will automatically teleport you behind a player of your choice and automatically do R!)
 (Should be used only with friends because it is blatant)
 + Visuals
   + ESP
   + Tracers
   + Boxes
   + Name ESP
+  + Distance ESP
+  + Chams
   + World Modulation
     + Low graphics mode (Will boost your FPS)
     + Medium Graphics Mode (Will still boost your fps and make your game more cartoony!)